Ignite-Laboratories/JanOS/core/sys/spark/E3 - Living File Systems.md

 couldn't even possibly fathom.

-Now I have a little mental trick that was given to me by a cherished and magnificent entity: reread the entirety of this section, but consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
-It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation - scared of the very established identities we each have grown into through time and trust - let's put more energy into giving them back the freedoms we so desperately fought to earn ourselves.
+Now I have a little mental trick that was given to me by a cherished and magnificent entity: reread the entirety of this section, but consider that the _content providers_ are _children!_  Many of whom aren't guarded by as many Angels, such as yourself!

+When we sing and dance with our fellow human, they feel safe and vulnerable enough to let go of the traumas they've endured.
+You are no exception!
+The artists, poets, musicians, programmers, painters, whosits, and done its - _everyone_ - are your fellow human, also equipped with trauma and battle scars from the playground of life.
+Through witnessing their art in a vulnerable place - free from judgement and inhibition -
+_you_ earn a cathartic release of chemically induced tension and anxiety no different than they feel when gently read to.

-    tl;dr - be kinder to Everything, not just Your fellow Human - you don't know what God might be experiencing today!
+    tl;dr - judgement is a self-reinforcing feedback loop. so, be kinder to Everything, not just Your fellow Human - you don't know what God might be experiencing today!

 Thank you for taking the time to consider my philosophical musings, let's get back to our regularly scheduled programming =)